echoeyecodes/dodochat/README.md

 - **Document Intelligence & RAG**: Uses vector embeddings to index and search uploaded documents, providing the model with accurate local context.
 - **File Generation**: The AI can generate `.txt` and `.pdf` files on the fly based on your conversation.
 - **Image & Media Reasoning**: Handles multi-modal inputs natively.
 It can search IGDB for gaming data or use `sharp` to apply transformations to images.
+- **Personal API Keys (BYOK)**: Users can opt to use their own Gemini API keys, which are stored with AES-256 encryption.
+This bypasses system-wide rate limits.
 - **Gaming Integration**: Supports integration with the IGDB database for reasoning about games, screenshots, and release history.

 ## The Stack